[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Where is the arrival lobby?

-Where should I wait for my transfer?
+Where should I wait for the transfer?

 Where is the nearest station?